JoonDong2/flash-section-list/README.md

 To fully take advantage of reusability, I didn't limit the wrapping to just the last item.

-As a result, the layout of all items within a section must be consistent.
+As a result, in each section, item heights must be the same in vertical list.
+(The opposite applies for horizontal list)

 ### Screen Jitter